DenisImamovicc/Inspirei/README.md

 ```
 Starts the client on a localhost in your browser.

-If you want to see how gallery reacts without Server then do not activate server and reload client for good measure.
+If you want to see how client reacts without Server active then block response from server on devtools and reload the site.